 - Prevention and detection of crime and anti-social behaviour

 We operate cameras at the stations and car parks we manage and on some of the trains that we run.
+There are certain stations where our trains call at, but where we do not operate any CCTV cameras.

 Network Rail operates CCTV cameras at the following stations: